 Here’s some of our favorite camping gear:

-Our kids wanted a full day just to hang out at the lodge. a heated pool and hot tub, an entire indoor game room and play area (with ping pong, a climbing tunnel, foosball, arcade games, board games, a giant fireplace, and more), and a HUGE playground with zip lines and giant slides, all in a beautiful setting, it was a dream to stay with kids.
+Our kids wanted a full day just to hang out at the lodge.
+With a heated pool and hot tub, an entire indoor game room and play area (with ping pong, a climbing tunnel, foosball, arcade games, board games, a giant fireplace, and more), and a HUGE playground with zip lines and giant slides, all in a beautiful setting, it was a dream to stay with kids.
 Plus, they have two-bedroom family suites and s’mores every night by the fire, so you really can’t go wrong if you stay here.
-The Evergreen Lodge (reviews here), the sister property even closer to Hetch Hetchy, is also a wonderful option.
+It’s truly one of the very best places when deciding where to stay in Yosemite National Park with kids.
+The Evergreen Lodge (reviews here) is the sister property that is even closer to Hetch Hetchy.
+Both are wonderful, family friendly hotels in Yosemite National Park.

-There are also a number of hotels and home stays that are available in the area.
-Some options are the incredible Yosemite Lodges at Big Creek Inn in Fish Camp, Yosemite Westgate Lodge, the Yosemite Lakes RV Resort, the Holiday Inn Express in Merced, Here are a few more options!
+There are also a number of Yosemite National Park kid friendly hotels and home stays that are available in the area.
+Some options are the Yosemite Lodges at Big Creek Inn in Fish Camp, Yosemite Westgate Lodge, the Yosemite Lakes RV Resort, the Holiday Inn Express in Merced.
+Those are all great when planning where to stay in Yosemite National Park with family.
+Here are a few more options for family lodging near Yosemite!

 Get $35 off your first Airbnb stay by using this link!